UNIVERSITY CENTER

 Anchorage, Alaska

-The second major shopping complex in the Land of the Midnight Sun was designed by Anchorage's Crittenden, Cassetta & Canon firm.
-The fully-enclosed complex was built by Anchorage-based Hickel Development and occupied a 32-acre site, located 2 miles southeast of downtown Anchorage.
+The second major shopping complex in the Land of the Midnight Sun was built by Anchorage's Walter Joseph "Wally" Hickel, under the auspices of the Hickel Investment Company.
+Designed by Anchorage's Crittenden, Cassetta & Canon firm, the fully-enclosed complex occupied a 32-acre site, located 2 miles southeast of downtown Anchorage.

 Plans for UNIVERSITY CENTER were announced in July 1971, with construction, on a 147,000 square foot first phase, getting underway soon after.
 A (28,000 square foot) Safeway supermarket became the first operational store, on April 30, 1972.
 All twenty-six tenants were open for business by June of the same year.

-The initial phase of UNIVERSITY CENTER was anchored by a 1-level (47,000 square foot), Seattle-based Pay 'n Save Drug / Ernst Hardware.
-Charter tenants included Bering Sea Originals Gifts, Tape & Platter Music and Stallone's men's wear.
+The initial phase of UNIVERSITY CENTER was anchored by a 1-level (47,000 square foot), Seattle-based Pay 'n Save Drug-Ernst Hardware.
+Charter tenants included Bering Sea Originals Gifts, Tape & Platter Music and a Swensen's Ice Cream Parlor.

 A second phase, added to the south end of the complex, was started in mid-1974.
 Its anchor, a 1-level (50,500 square foot), Bellevue, Washington-based Lamonts, held a grand opening on April 28, 1975.
-New stores in the UNIVERSITY CENTER South Wing included Kinney Shoes and The Book Cache.
+New stores in the new South Wing included Kinney Shoes and The Book Cache.

-BONIFACE CENTER {2.9 miles northeast}, which was the city's third enclosed retail hub, held its grand opening in June 1976.
-In August 1977, DIMOND CENTER {2.7 miles south} was dedicated.
+BONIFACE CENTER {2.9 miles northeast}, which was the city's third enclosed mall, held its grand opening in June 1976.
+In August 1977, DIMOND ["Diy-mund"] CENTER {2.7 miles south} was dedicated.
 May 1980 brought the completion of NORTHWAY MALL {2.5 miles northeast}.
-The most recent dedication was held in August 1987, when downtown's FIFTH AVENUE MALL opened its doors.
+The most recent mall dedication in Anchorage was held in August 1987, when downtown's FIFTH AVENUE MALL opened its doors.

-A third construction phase added 66,000 square feet to the south end of UNIVERSITY CENTER.
-This project was completed in 1985.
-New mall tenants included Round Table Pizza, The Chocolate Chippery, Hickory Farms of Ohio and the Mann's Festival Cinemas 6 multiplex.
+A third construction phase added 92,000 square feet to the south end of UNIVERSITY CENTER.
+This project was completed in late 1985.
+New mall tenants included Round Table Pizza, The Chocolate Chippery, Hickory Farms of Ohio and the Festival Enterprises University Cinemas 6.
+This multiplex showed first features on November 27, 1985.

 With all of the shopping mall competition, it wasn't long before UNIVERSITY CENTER began to suffer.
 The oil pipeline boom of the 1970s, which was an impetus for the mall's development, went bust in the 1980s.
 The mall's decline was exacerbated by new big box stores built in its vicinity in the 1990s.
-By 1998, UNIVERSITY CENTER was a dead property.
+By 1998, UNIVERSITY CENTER was on life support.

 Lamonts was rebranded, by Fresno-based Gottschalks, in September 2000.
 Unfortunately, this new store failed to slow the decline of the mall.
 Gottschalks was shuttered in May 2001.
-By this time, PayLess Drug had been rebranded by Rite Aid.
+PayLess Drug had been rebranded by Rite Aid in 1996.
 This store was short-lived.
-The UNIVERSITY CENTER Safeway closed April 29, 2000 and was replaced, by Natural Pantry Fresh Market, in June 2000.
+The UNIVERSITY CENTER Safeway closed on April 29, 2000 and was replaced, by Natural Pantry Fresh Market, in June.
+Cinema 6, now operating under the Regal banner, went dark on June 30th.

-Other stores and services in the renewed -and retenanted- UNIVERSITY CENTER included Museum Source, Peppercini's Deli House, Seams Like Home Quilt Shop, Wind River Silks and La Bodega Wine & Spirits.
-The Natural Pantry Fresh Market was shuttered in January 2014.
-The store relocated into a newly-built, freestanding structure, that was not a part of the shopping center.
+Other stores and services in the retenanted-UNIVERSITY CENTER included Museum Source, Peppercini's Deli House, Seams Like Home Quilt Shop, Wind River Silks and La Bodega Wine & Spirits.
+The Natural Pantry Fresh Market relocated out of the mall in January 2014.

 Sources: